 Yes, well obviously, Cullen thought.
 He had meant ‘you’ in the plural sense.
 Clearly the mage had closed the rift, but Cassandra had managed to get the woman on her feet and helping.

 Enough of that, Cullen thought, drawing himself up stiffly.
-He didn’t have time to evaluate the prisoner’s abilities or intentions.
+He didn’t have time to evaluate the prisoner’s eyes or abilities or intentions.
 If she lived to close the breach, then they’d have plenty of time to figure her out.

 Kate tried not to flinch or blush as the soldier stared at her.
 No doubt the man was imagining a noose around her neck, just like everyone else in Haven.